 Tepotinib may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - swelling of the arms, hands, feet, or lower legs

 - loss of appetite

 - abdominal pain

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment:

-- pain in right upper part of the stomach; unusual bruising or bleeding; dark urine; yellowing of the skin and eyes; or loss of appetite
+- pain in right upper part of the stomach, swelling in your stomach area, unusual bruising or bleeding, dark urine, light colored stools, yellowing of the skin and eyes, or weakness

 Tepotinib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).